 Get a Better Mattress

 Naturally, what you sleep on can directly influence your sleep.
-A worn-out or uncomfortable mattress can make sleep less restful, whereas a can improve the amount and quality of sleep you get.
+A worn-out or uncomfortable mattress can make sleep less restful, whereas a new, high-quality mattress can improve the amount and quality of sleep you get.
 You may benefit more from either a softer or firmer mattress, but the right type of mattress truly depends on your personal preference and needs.

 See a Doctor